TVersluijs/RGEE_Snowmelt/README.md

 ### *04-RGEE_TomVersluijs_S2_Points_Snowmelt.R
 In this script the timing of snow melt is calculated based on Sentinel-2 data for all point-locations specified in an input file.
-The user can specify a bufferzone (radius) to depict the area in which snow melt will be analysed per location. <b> No shapefile is required as input for this script, which allows for input locations to be spaced far apart.
-All locations are analysed consecutively (using a loop). </b>
+The user can specify a bufferzone (radius) to depict the area in which snow melt will be analysed per location. <i> No shapefile is required as input for this script, which allows for input locations to be spaced far apart.
+All locations are analysed consecutively (using a loop). </i>
 First, a location specific bounding box is drawn per point location (taking into account the specified buffer zone) and Sentinel-2 satellite data is extracted within this bounding box.
 Second, clouds and permanent water bodies can be filtered within this bounding box.
 Third, if this bounding box overlaps with multiple satellite tiles for a certain day, a composite image can be created (picking